dianait/veriff-demo/README.md

 Open `VerificationView.swift` and toggle the canvas (⌥⌘↩).
 Previews require a Simulator destination — they cannot launch on a physical device.

+## Tests

+Unit tests live under `veriffDemoTests/` and use [Swift Testing](https://developer.apple.com/xcode/swift-testing/):

+- `VerificationViewModelTests` — drives the view model with stub and suspending providers to assert the `VerificationResult` → `VerificationState` mapping (including all `VerificationError` cases as a parameterized test) and that `.loading` is observable while a verification is in flight.
+- `SessionMapperTests` — covers the happy path (`CreateSessionResponseDTO` → `VerificationSession`) and the empty-URL guard that throws `VerificationError.invalidSession`.

+A `veriffDemoUITests/` target is included for launch and smoke UI tests.

+Run the suites from Xcode with ⌘U.

 ## Requirements

 - Xcode 16 or newer (the project uses synchronized folder groups).
 - iOS 17 or newer (uses `@Observable`).
+- Swift 6.2 toolchain (the project enables `-default-isolation=MainActor`).
 - The Veriff SDK is added via Swift Package Manager (`https://github.com/Veriff/veriff-ios-spm`).

 ## Running